 The expansion of the Authority's water and sewer infrastructure has been driven by the explosive rate of growth in population in Henry County.
-The graph below shows the number of Authority water customers from 1990 to 2016.
+The graph below shows the number of Authority water customers from 1990 to 2017.
 The pace of the growth leveled off substantially beginning in 2007.
 During the seven year period from 2007 through 2014, the Authority added an average of 515 new customers per year to the system, compared to averaging 3,054 new customers annually during the seven year period immediately preceding.
-The pace of growth quickened somewhat during the last two years with the addition of 1,721 customers in 2015 and 1,007 in 2016.
+The pace of growth quickened somewhat during the last three years with the addition of 1,721 customers in 2015 and 1,007 in 2016, and 1,209 in 2017.

 The Authority carries a significant amount of debt relative to net position.
 This was necessary in order to construct system improvements needed for the pre-2008 rapidly increasing customer base.
-The number of water customer connections to the Authority's system has increased from 11,557 in 1990 to 59,543 in 2016.
+The number of water customer connections to the Authority's system has increased from 11,557 in 1990 to 60,752 in 2017.
 Large tracks of developable land, formerly farmland, located along Interstate 75 (with 7 exits in Henry County) just south of Atlanta and the Atlanta airport were, no doubt, among the factors contributing to the growth of the county.